 Take a bowl and add kidney beans and whole urad dal.
-Wash it a couple of times with cold water.
+Rinse the beans/lentils a couple of times with cold water.
+Drain the water.

-Add water to bowl.
-Water should be about 2 inches over dal/beans.
-Soak overnight or 8 hours.
+Add fresh water to the bowl.
+Water should be about 2 inches over beans.
+Soak overnight or for 8 hours.

 Drain water from beans and add to instant pot.

 Add tomatoes, onions, garlic and water to the instant pot.
 Give it a stir.